 - Where can I find out about Financial Aid?

 - What is MCC’s academic calendar?
 When do classes start? end?

 - I have been approved to attend classes via Tuition Waiver.
 Do I need to make an appointment with anyone?
-No, after applying for financial aid, come to the Enrollment Center in Chambers Hall with your completed Tuition Waiver form no sooner than two (2) business days before the start of the semester to register in classes that are still open.
-You can only register for the courses listed on your form by your One-Stop counselor.
+No, after applying for financial aid, come to the Enrollment Center in West Hall with your completed Tuition Waiver form no sooner than two (2) business days before the start of the semester to register in classes that are still open.
+You can only register for the courses listed on your form by your NJ CareerConnections counselor.

 Other Programs at MCC

 New Pathways to Teaching Tuition waivers are not accepted but unemployment training grants can be used.
-All training grant paperwork provided by your One-Stop counselor for a New Pathways to Teaching candidate should be submitted to Robert Sullivan, Coordinator, Department of School Relations in Chambers Hall room 124 for completion, including program estimates of cost and duration.
+All training grant paperwork provided by your NJ CareerConnections counselor for a New Pathways to Teaching candidate should be submitted to Robert Sullivan, Coordinator, Department of K-12 Partnerships in Billy Johnson Hall room 200 for completion, including program estimates of cost and duration.